Internal mini form

 - Reflex irregularity

 - Fine motor function

 Orthopedic surgery is considered when other less invasive treatments and therapies have been exhausted without success.
 Orthopedic surgery can be performed on bones, ligaments, joints, tendons, muscles, and nerves.

-Each individual’s condition is unique, therefore treatment and surgery on cerebral palsy doesn’t follow a set protocol or certain time parameters.
-The extent, location and severity of the impairment vary amongst individuals.
-Their abilities, home environment, support structure, educational situation, compensation factors, and associated conditions all contribute to decisions on quality-of-life and surgery decisions.
+Each individual’s condition is unique, therefore treatment and surgery on Cerebral Palsy doesn’t follow a set protocol or certain time parameters.
+The extent, location and severity of the impairment vary among individuals.
+Their abilities, home environment, support structure, educational situation, compensation factors, and associated conditions all contribute to decisions on quality of life and surgery issues.

 The focus of orthopedic surgery is to “manage” impairment, control pain, optimize independence and self-care, maximize movement, balance and coordination and maintain functionality.
 When considering orthopedic surgery options, the benefits are weighed against the risk surgery.
 Not all deformities need to be corrected, nor is it advisable to try.

 Surgery is often used to optimize potential for:

 Orthopedic surgeries focus on improving mobility and body movement, such as:

 - Fine motor skills – hand, wrists, finger, foot, ankles, toes, lip, and tongue movements

 - Gross motor skills – sitting, standing, crawling, walking, running, wheeled mobility, and adapted mobility